6 Secrets for Thriving (Not Just Surviving) Through the Holidays

 The holiday season has officially graced us with its presence.
-It’s a time of celebration and bliss, and the pure magic of these December days is something I anticipate and enjoy each and every year.
+The holidays are a time of celebration and bliss, not stress.
+The pure magic of these December days is something I anticipate and enjoy each and every year.

-For some, though, the holidays have lost the delight and excitement it once had.
-The pace of life has grown so fast—much faster than those first holidays I remember in my life—that some people don’t enjoy the time they get to spend with family and friends during what are supposed to be days filled with pure joy and peace.
+For some, though, the holidays have lost the delight and excitement they once held.
+The pace of life has become so fast—much faster than those first holidays I remember in my life—that the season can be full of stress.
+Some people don’t enjoy spending time with family and friends during what are supposed to be days filled with pure joy and peace.

 Why is that?
-Probably a lot can be laid at the feet of how fast-paced our times are, but that isn’t all.
+Our hectic lives can probably account for a lot of it, but that isn’t all.

-I believe our holiday times should be wonderful and filled with lasting and enjoyable moments and memories.
+I believe our holidays should be wonderful, filled with lasting and enjoyable moments and memories.
 So how can we ensure that we come out of the holidays in January with great memories of the past month?
-Here are six thoughts that will help you experience the holidays the way they were intended to be experienced:
+Here are six thoughts that will help you enjoy the holidays, with peace and joy:

 2. Lower your expectations.

-Much of the frustration people experience from the holidays is from setting their expectations too high.
+Much of the frustration and stress people experience during the holidays comes from setting their expectations too high.
 They expect too much from friends or family, and when they don’t get what they want, they get upset.
 They expect presents to be perfect, and when they aren’t, they get disappointed.
 Instead of having huge expectations this holiday season, just take it as it comes.
 So…

 Go with an attitude of knowing that things will be what they will be.
 You can’t control other people or their actions.
 If a family member pushes the limits of your patience, ignore that and instead focus on how much you can enjoy the time you have with other family members.
 If things don’t go perfectly—and they won’t—then enjoy what you can and let the rest slide.
 You will feel a lot better about life if you can take all things a little easier.